IsabelMcIlroy/KnitAndPearl/README.md

 ## Description

-I am currently working on the backend of this project so the live site isn't working.
-I am working on deploying the backend, then it should be up and running again! \
 This app allows you to create new knitting patterns for projects.
 You can choose a grid size to represent the pattern you want to repeat.
 Then you will selected the colours you are using for the project.
 Next you will fill in the grid with your desired pattern.
-You will also be able to save patterns and look back at them.
+You can create a user profile to save projects, to look back at later.
+You can also view other users projects, for ideas and inspiration.

 ## Motivation